kevin71104/kevin71104.github.io/_posts/2018-01-19-AVLSI_HARDWARE_CNN.md

 many state-of-the-art architectures have been proposed, including **AlexNet**, **GoogleNet**, **ResNet** and **Xception**.
 However, these models only focus on classification accuracy, and thus the structure goes deeper and deeper, which is a great burden for hardware implementation.
-In this project, we survey and review several famous CNN architectures and conduct experiments to test the power consumption of each architecture.
+In this project, we surveyed and reviewed several famous CNN architectures and conducted experiments to test the power consumption of each architecture.
-With these experiments, we summarize the top-1 accuracy, top-5 accuracy, the number of parameters, GFLOPs, power and inference time in a table and draw some charts to analyze the advantages and drawbacks of these architectures.
+With these experiments, we summarized the top-1 accuracy, top-5 accuracy, the number of parameters, GFLOPs, power and inference time in a table and drew some charts to analyze the advantages and drawbacks of these architectures.
-Finally, we survey some hardware-friendly design, which is helpful if we want to implement these CNN architectures by hardware.
+Finally, we surveyed some hardware-friendly designs, which are helpful for us to implement these CNN architectures in hardware.